Tadataka-Matsumoto/hello-world/README.md

 # hello-world

-I have been unable to escape after working in a -20 degree freezer.
+I have an experience that I could not get out of a -20 degree freezer.